bazelbuild/bazel/site/docs/skylark/performance.md

 example `--profile=/tmp/profile.gz`.
 If that location ends with `.gz`, the profile will be compressed with GZIP.

-The resulting profile (potentially compressed) profile file can be loaded and viewed in Chrome.
+The resulting (potentially compressed) profile file can be loaded and viewed in Chrome.
 For this, open `chrome://tracing` in a new tab, click "Load" and pick the profile file.

 You can get more details by clicking on the boxes and inspecting the details in the lower left corner.